Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: An application: the cospan category

 \subsection{Comparison to the cospan category of Raptis and Steimle}

-We now apply our techniques to the cobordism category $\Cob^{\mrm{sym}}(\mcC)$ defined in \cite{RS19}.
+We now apply our techniques to the cobordism category $\Cob(\mcC)$ defined in \cite{RS19}.
 In the special case where $\mcC$ is the category of finite sets with injections as cofibrations their result says:

-In fact, this cobordism category of finite sets is equivalent to a certain subcategory of $\Csp$: \begin{defn} We let $\iCsp \subset \Csp$ be the subcategory that contains all objects, but only those morphisms $(A \to W \leftarrow B)$ where both maps $A,B \to W$ are injective.
+In fact, this cobordism category of finite sets is equivalent to a certain subcategory of $\Csp$: \begin{defn} We let $\iCsp \subset \Csp$ be the subcategory that contains all objects, but only those morphisms $(A \to W \leftarrow B)$ where the map $A \to W$ is injective.
 Let $\riCsp \subset \rCsp$ denote the subcategory defined by the same condition. \end{defn}